 So, next time you are experiencing symptoms of PMS and low mental health during your period, remember that it is completely normal and you are not alone.

-how can i take care of my mental health while on my period?
+How can I take care of my mental health while on my period?

 While the impacts of our period on our mental health can’t be avoided, there are ways that we can take care of ourselves and ensure that the symptoms don’t get worse.